 5. DLI Experts on Demand

-DLI experts can provide support you may not be able to find elsewhere for your questions or technical problems.
-Instead of waiting for answer, you’ll receive a prompt answer via phone, email or online chat.
+DLI experts can provide the support you may not be able to find elsewhere for your questions or technical problems.
+Instead of waiting for an answer, you’ll receive a prompt answer via phone, email or online chat.

 It’s important for dry cleaners to periodically ask themselves what they are doing to help their business.
 It’s easy to get sidetracked by employee retention issues and day-to-day operations (which of course, are very important), but having a tool such as a DLI membership as a resource to help improve your operations, your practices and to take a load off your shoulders is an easy item to prioritize to ensure future success.

 If you’re interested in becoming a member of the Drycleaning and Laundry Institute, visit dlionline.org.
 To stay up to date with the latest industry news, you can also follow DLI on social media.